auvipy/pyAvroPhonetic/README.rst

 equivalent in Bangla.
 It implements the *Avro Phonetic Dictionary Search Library* by `Mehdi Hasan Khan`_.

-Currently supported and tested Python versions are 2.5, 2.6 and 2.7.
-The code has not been tested on Python 3, but porting it to Python 3 is on the agenda.
-It will be possible once the simplejson library is stable for Python 3.
+Currently supported and tested Python versions are 2.7 and 3.5.

 *N.B.
 This package is under development and is not yet fit for production use.*